Jaron-C/Nudist/README.md

 # [Nudist Theme](http://Jackalope.io/)

-Nudist is a bare-naked Wordpress Theme based on [Bootstrap](http://getbootstrap.com/) for people who think things like Github and Grunt are hard.
+Nudist is a bare-naked Wordpress Theme based on [Bootstrap](http://getbootstrap.com/) for people who think things like Github, Grunt, and Wordpress are hard.
 Nudist was created so that designers and people who have never coded before can harness the power of [Roots](http://roots.io/).

 To get started, check out [http://jackalope.io/nudist/](http://jackalope.io/nudist/)!